-His roots are wrapped around a pile of rocks, imagining this to provide an enduring dwelling.
+His roots are wrapped around a pile of rocks, which he imagines will provide him with an enduring dwelling.

-The image may go deeper, though, because a pile of stones was one of the ancient forms of burial in the areas in which Job and his friends were living, used not long before their time.
+The image may go deeper, though, because a pile of stones was one of the ancient forms of burial in the areas in which Job and his friends were living.
 You can still see many of these tumuli burials in the Golan Heights and in ancient Gilead.
-(The "table" burial stones in the photo [dolmens] were originally covered with a pile of smaller stones.)
+(The “table” burial stones in the photo [dolmens] were originally covered with a pile of smaller stones.)

 From this point of view, the stones that the wicked had hoped would provide an enduring house have instead become a tomb.
 If so, this may also be a comment on the passage of time and the ruins of preceding generations that dot the land.

 8:19: “‘Look, this is the joy of his way; and from the dust another will sprout up.’”